arafkarsh/electoralbonds/README.md

 - Specified Banks: Electoral Bonds can only be purchased from authorized banks as notified by the government.
 - Eligible Recipients: Only political parties registered under the Representation of the People Act, 1951, are eligible to receive donations through Electoral Bonds.

+### Supreme Court - February 2024 on Electoral Bonds

+On 15 February 2024, the Court unanimously struck down the Union’s 2018 Electoral Bonds (EB) Scheme.
+The Bench held that the Scheme violated the voters’ right to information enshrined in Article 19(1)(a) of the Constitution.
+The Court also directed that the sale of electoral bonds be stopped with immediate effect.
+SBI was directed to submit details of the Electoral Bonds purchased from 12 April 2019 till date, to the ECI.
+This will include details of the purchaser as well as the political parties that the bonds were given to.
+Further, the Court ordered the ECI to publish the information shared by SBI on its official website within one week from the receipt of the information (by 13 March 2024)

 ## SBI Data Summary - April, 2019 - February, 2024

 The findings derived from correlating the Purchaser (Corporates/Individuals) with the Party Dataset are as follows: